-His book Oregon and Washington’s Roadside Ecology: 33 Easy Walks Through the Region’s Amazing Natural Areas comes out in March 2022.
-Meanwhile Roddy is researching and writing another forthcoming title on Yellowstone National Park for Timber Press’ “roadside ecology” series — look for that sometime in 2023.
+His latest book Oregon and Washington’s Roadside Ecology: 33 Easy Walks Through the Region’s Amazing Natural Areas came out in March 2022.

 Meanwhile, Roddy’s fine art prints, which are for sale directly via this website, have been featured in two solo exhibitions.
 “Mt.
 St. Helens: 25 Years Later” ran for two years at the Coldwater Ridge Visitor Center at the Mt.
 St. Helens National Volcanic Monument.
 The exhibit featured photos he took of the recently re-awakened volcano in southwest Washington.
 Several of these shots and others appeared in KC Publications’ In Pictures book, Mount St. Helens: The Continuing Story.

-His 2004 exhibit “A Day in the Life of Butter Island,” which featured images taken over a 24 hour period spent on one of Penobscot Bay’s most beautiful wild islands, sold out in one day.
+His exhibit “A Day in the Life of Butter Island,” which featured images taken over a 24 hour period spent on one of Penobscot Bay’s most beautiful wild islands, sold out in one day.
 Additionally, his work is on display in a variety of corporate and retail locations around Seattle.
 He is represented in Maine by Gallery B in Castine, Maine.
-Also, check out his photo books FACES 1 and FLOWERS 1.
-Get yours before it goes viral!